-- Have better compression properties.

-- Luminance Y is encoded using more bits than chrominance values I and Q (humans are more sensitive to Y than I and Q).

-- Luminance used by black/white TVs.

-- All 3 values used by color TVs.
+- Have better compression properties. - Luminance Y is encoded using more bits than chrominance values I and Q (humans are more sensitive to Y than I and Q). - Luminance is often used for color to gray-tone conversion. - All 3 values used by color TVs.